Team Managers

 1. In person evening training opportunities for new Team Managers and those Team Managers needing a refresher class.
 These will be offered monthly in the Metro area and also available on the Western Slope.

-3. Adobe Captivate Learning Management Classes.
-These classes are asynchronous, self-paced learning with MANY topics!!!
+4. DI Learn Management Classes: These classes are asynchronous, self-paced learning with MANY topics!!!
 If you can’t make the Live or Webinar training sessions, this is the place for you.

 INSTANT CHALLENGE